JoannaPicetti/METAVERSE-WORLD-GAME----Spaceship-EARTH-/README.md

 # WORLD-PEACE-GAME----SPACESHIP-EARTH-
 WORLD PEACE GAME → SPACE where individuals or teams of people come and cooperate spontaneously to make the world work for 100% of Humanity through a Global Government --> Making the planet better for 100% of Humanity -->  SOLVE CLIMATE CHANGE - SOLVE INEQUALITY

-**Name**: WORLD PEACE GAME --> EARTH SPACESHIP 🌍 **Description**: WORLD PEACE GAME → SPACE where individuals or teams of people come and cooperate spontaneously to make the world work for 100% of Humanity through a Global Government.
+**Name**: WORLD PEACE GAME --> EARTH SPACESHIP 🌍 **Description**: Simulation tool → to solve the hardest problems of the planet Earth and govern our planet together.
+                                 → to educate people to be responsible planetary citizens.
                                  (Making the planet  better for 100% of Humanity )

-**Idea**:  I believe in SPACESHIP EARTH worldview →  https://en.wikipedia.org/wiki/Spaceship_Earth
+**Idea**:  We believe in SPACESHIP EARTH worldview →  https://en.wikipedia.org/wiki/Spaceship_Earth

-We travel together, passengers on a little space ship
+We travel together, passengers on a little spaceship where we encounter to solve hardest problems of the Planet Earth.

-WORLD GAME 2022 → “ SPACESHIP EARTH “ or SPACE EARTH

-PLANET DAO (I built Planet Earth DAO → Now building the world game in  the metaverse.

 EARTH GAME